jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 ### 390 Power to control finances of young persons under guardianship or in custody
 (1) Every person (being the chief executive or an iwi social service or a cultural social service or the director of a child and family support service) shall have such authority and powers as may be necessary to exercise control over the earnings and other income of any young person (being a young person to whom this section applies) who is in the care or custody, or under the guardianship, of that person, and may for that purpose—
-  (a) open an account in the name of that young person in any bank:
+  (a) open an account in the name of that young person in any bank, or opt into a KiwiSaver scheme in the name of the young person (but only if the young person is under the person’s guardianship, and only in accordance with section 35(3) or (5) of the KiwiSaver Act 2006):
-  (b) pay or arrange for the payment or crediting of the whole or any part of the earnings or other income of that young person into that account.
+  (b) pay or arrange for the payment or crediting of the whole or any part of the earnings or other income of that young person into that account or into any KiwiSaver scheme (whenever it was opted into) of which the young person is a member.
 (2) Any account opened under subsection (1) shall be operated either— (a) by the young person; or
   (b) if the chief executive or, as the case requires, the iwi social service or the cultural social service or the director of the child and family support service so directs, by the young person jointly with a person nominated by the chief executive or, as the case requires, that social service or that director.
 (3) All money standing to the credit of a young person in any such account shall be paid to the young person when the young person is discharged from the care, custody, or guardianship of the chief executive or, as the case requires, of the iwi social service or the cultural social service or the director of a child and family support service, and may be paid at any time before the young person is so discharged if the chief executive or, as the case requires, that social service or that director thinks fit.
+(4) Subsections (2) and (3) do not apply to, or to money standing to the young person's credit in, a KiwiSaver scheme of which the young person is a member, and do not limit or affect section 35(6) of the KiwiSaver Act 2006 (which authorises specified guardians under this Act to make decisions or take steps in respect of a KiwiSaver scheme membership of a person younger than 16 years).

 ### 391 Imposition of charge to meet expenses of providing care for children and young persons
 (1) Where any child or young person to whom this section applies receives earnings or income, the chief executive or, as the case requires, an iwi social service or a cultural social service or the director of a child and family support service may impose a charge to meet the expenses of providing for the care of that child or young person.